ED notice issued to me is politically motivated, says BRS leader Kavitha

-Hyderabad/Delhi, Sep 14 (PTI) BRS MLC K Kavitha on Thursday said the Enforcement Directorate notice issued to her in the Delhi Excise Policy case is politically motivated, and that the party’s legal team would decide the future course of action on it.
+Hyderabad/Delhi, Sep 14 (PTI) MLC K Kavitha of the ruling BRS on Thursday said the Enforcement Directorate notice issued to her in the Delhi Excise Policy case is politically motivated, and that the party’s legal team would decide the future course of action on it.

+Kavitha was questioned several times in March at the ED headquarters and had to submit her mobile phones to the federal agency for the investigation .

+Describing the ED notice as "Modi notice", the BRS leader said there is no need to react much to it as it was sent with "political vindictiveness".

-Responding to queries on the notice, Kavitha, in a press conference in Nizamabad, said using central agencies has been the modus operandi of BJP in any poll-bound state and since Telangana is going to polls, the same technique is being used.
+Responding to questions about the notice, Kavitha, in a press conference in Nizamabad, said using central agencies has been the modus operandi of BJP in any poll-bound state and since Telangana is going to polls, the same technique is being used here.

-“I received the notice (from ED).
+“I received a notice (from ED).
 We have given it to the party’s legal cell.
 We’ll go by their advice.
-We strongly believe that it is a politically motivated notice because of the charged up environment in Telangana -- upcoming elections,” she told reporters.
+We strongly believe that it is politically motivated because of the charged up environment in Telangana -- upcoming elections,” she told reporters.

 She compared the ED investigation to a "never ending TV serial".

-“Unfortunately in the past one year, the investigation is happening.
+“But, unfortunate it is, in the past one year, the investigation is happening.
 I don’t know how long it will happen.
-I don’t think even 2G ( scam) went on for so long.
+I don’t think even 2G (scam) went on for so long.
 It is unfortunate, but it is political and highly politically motivated,” Kavitha said.

+She expressed confidence that the "people of Telangana will not take it seriously".

-Stating that the BRS is not the B-team of any political party but the "A-team of people of this country and Telangana" and that people would teach a lesson to the BJP.
+Stating that the BRS is not the B-team of anybody but the "A-team of people of this country and Telangana", she said that people would see through this kind of "operation by the BJP" and teach the party a lesson, she said.

 It is alleged that the Delhi government's excise policy for 2021-22 to grant licences to liquor traders allowed cartelisation and favoured certain dealers who had paid bribes for it, a charge strongly refuted by the ruling Aam Aadmi Party (AAP) in the national capital.